 Rescue Arc: Pretty much the entirety of the Southern Cross arc (especially in the anime version).
 The constant kidnapping of Lin during the Kingdom of Shura arc also qualifies.

 Retcon: The original series had Kenshiro, the 64th Hokuto Shinken successor, be the very second Hokuto Shinken praticioner to perform the ultimate Musou Tensei art, the first was the Hokuto Shinken founder himself, and the third to use it was Raoh.
-Comes Souten No Ken and Kenshiro's uncle Kasumi, the 62nd Hokuto Shinken successor, performs the Musou Tensei against Liu Zong-Wu, being created by the original authors themselves it didn't get pushed into Alternate Continuity territory.
+Comes Fist of the Blue Sky and Kenshiro's uncle Kasumi, the 62nd Hokuto Shinken successor, briefly performs the Musou Tensei while unconscious against Liu Zong-Wu, being created by the original authors themselves it didn't get pushed into Alternate Continuity territory.

 Rewarded as a Traitor Deserves: There's a bridge where Raoh's thugs have checkpoints at both ends to search for Kenshiro, so Kenshiro attempts to evade them by hiding in a wagon of straw that his ally Fudo pulls across the bridge.
 The thugs have drafted villagers to do their searching for them, and one of these villagers at the entrance of the bridge spots Kenshiro, but deliberately pretends that he didn't see him.
 By the time Fudo gets to the other end of the bridge, another villager has ratted out the villager who has covered for Kenshiro, hoping to be humbly rewarded with food and such.
 However, both villagers are killed by Raoh's thugs, one for helping Kenshiro, and the other for ratting out the first villager!